muflone/pulldocker/README.md

 any previous `COMPOSE_FILE`, `DETACHED`, `BUILD`, `RECREATE`, `PROGRESS` arguments.

+To avoid doing any deployment, you can use the command `true` or `false` which does nothing and exit immediately after.

 The `BEGIN` argument can be a list of commands to execute when checking the status for the repository, regardless if it has updates or not.
 Multiple commands can be specified.